astrochr/Spark-Showcase/Readme.md

 When the immune system is off, drift climbs fast — bad responses slip into memory, then echo back, and the whole system starts spiraling.
 When it’s on, drift settles into a steady rhythm around 0.5–0.7 — like a heartbeat.
 Spark stays curious, but grounded.

-So drift became our pulse monitor, a simple number that tells us if Spark is thinking clearly or losing itself.
+So drift became our pulse monitor, a simple number that tells us if Spark is thinking coherently or not.

 What makes it interesting:

 Conceptual framing (immune system metaphor)
-Empirical data (2-hour cascade timeline)
+The Data (2-hour cascade timeline)
 Integration approach (all four components unified) Architectural simplicity (fixed threshold vs multi-factor scoring)

 In my opinion, this is valuable information.
 I'm not inventing new components, but demonstrating different integrations, providing empirical validation, and offering conceptual frameworks that advance understanding.
-The hobbyist origin strengthens the contribution—showing these safety mechanisms are implementable without massive resources, directly addressing democratization of AI safety as agent systems proliferate.
+Whats nice is, I added a bunch of checks and balances for Spark, this proves they work and are almost necessary to keep him stable.

-🚀 Evolution
+My Journy:

 🧩 Mark I – Unity Prototype

 The first heartbeat.